Little River Canyon National Preserve - Fort Payne, Alabama

 March to the Sea.
 Hood moved west and then

 north to begin his Franklin and Nashville

 The rugged country was a hiding place for

 The Edna Hill community was established at

-Little River Falls after the war.
-The rushing
+Little River Falls after the War Between the

-that became the focal point of a small village.
+focal point of a small village.
+From the late

 The community faded away with the passage

 of time, but interpretive panels at Little River